Homemade Lemon Ricotta Cake

 Instructions

-- Start by sifting the flour and baking powder through a sifter into a bowl.
+- For the dry ingredients, start by sifting the flour and baking powder through a sifter into a bowl.

 - Add a pinch of salt and stir lightly to combine.
 Set flour mixture aside.

-- In another bowl, cream the olive oil, sugar, and vanilla until smooth and golden.
+- For the wet ingredients grab a medium bowl, and cream the olive oil, sugar, and vanilla until smooth.

-- Slowly combine the flour mix into the wet mixture.
+- Slowly incorporate the flour mixture into the wet.
 A good idea is to add half of the flour mix at first and then add the rest gradually.

 - Finally, it is time to fold in the ricotta cheese.
-Do this by placing the ricotta on top of the batter and using a spoon to begin working it into the batter.
+Do this by placing the ricotta on top of the batter and using a wooden spoon to begin working it into the batter.
 The batter will appear somewhat lumpy due to the ricotta cheese.
-It is now time to pour the batter into your cake dish.

-- You can opt to use either a loaf-style cake pan for this or a circular pan.
+- You can use a loaf-style cake pan or a circular pan.
 I like using my spring form pan for easy removal later.
 I place a piece of parchment paper down at the bottom.

 - Grease your pan well and add the cake batter.

-- Bake for 40 minutes or until the middle does not wobble.
-You want the cake at the just done point.
+- Bake for 40 minutes at 350 ℉ or until the middle does not wobble.
+You want the cake at the just-done point.
 Not overly baked.

 - Garnish the cake with a sprinkle of powdered sugar.